smblott-github/chromix/README.md

   - Chromix client <--> Chromix server <--> Chromi extension

-  - The chrome extension (known as Chromi) is packaged separately.
+  - The Chrome extension (known as Chromi) is packaged separately.
 It is available either at the [Chrome Web Store](https://chrome.google.com/webstore/detail/chromi/eeaebnaemaijhbdpnmfbdboenoomadbo) or from [source](https://github.com/smblott-github/chromi).